 When you enjoy chorizo sausage, try to make it at home to control precisely how much salt and fat, such as oil, is added to the meal.

-If you enjoy chorizo’s spicy sausage and a savory flavor, good health food is Chipotle’s plant-based variation that is vegetarian and vegan.
-Since it is pea protein-based, it contains significantly less fat and cholesterol but still high amounts of salt.
+If you enjoy chorizo’s spicy sausage and a savory flavor, I suggest you try out healthier, plant-based versions.
+Since they are usually pea protein-based, plant-based chorizo contains significantly less fat and cholesterol but still high amounts of salt.

 Conclusion

 Chorizo can be a part of a healthy and well-balanced diet, as long as it is consumed in moderation in small amounts.
-Try to opt for more lean meats, such as poultry or fish, rather than processed meats such as chorizo.
+Try to opt for more lean meats, such as poultry or fish, rather than processed meats, such as salami or chorizo.

 Add your chorizo to a meal that is plentiful in whole grains, vegetables, fruits, and dairy to have a well-rounded dish.